-The touchscreen controls certainly feel satisfying – thumb an LED on switch for three seconds and a little notification noise and vibration let you know that the styler is on.
+The touchscreen controls certainly feel satisfying – thumb an LED switch for three seconds and a little notification noise and vibration let you know that the styler is on.
 Then, tap symbols to describe your hair length, condition and thickness – the booklet contains plenty of information to guide your selection if needed.
 Lock the screen by tapping the on button and a series of little bars will appear, a bit like a phone battery display, to indicate how hot the styler thinks you should go.
 There is also a manual mode if you’d rather just choose the heat yourself and a separate button that switches directly to refresh mode so it’s easy to toggle between the two.
 In the spirit of honesty I did have a couple of false starts during set-up, where I wasn’t quite sure if the screen was locked or unlocked or which bleep meant what.
-But I got the hang of it in a couple of minutes and after a couple of re-readings of the instructions – nothing out of the ordinary for me when setting up a new bit of kit.
+But I got the hang of it in a few minutes – nothing out of the ordinary for me when setting up a new bit of kit.

 Speaking of the instructions, there is a fair bit of emphasis on not touching things at the wrong times.
 We’re instructed not to touch the area above the power button when switching the iron on or off, and not to touch the power button when styling.
 Clearly, it’s a bit easier to accidentally hit a “button” when it isn’t actually a physical button sticking out.
 But I didn’t find this to be a problem in my test sessions and anyone with a touchscreen phone should be able to navigate this foible easily.

-In terms of the actual straightening experience, this is a smooth and satisfying one.
+In terms of the actual straightening experience, this is a smooth and satisfying one, making the T3 Lucea ID a one of the best straighteners for curly hair.
 The plates are 10cm longer than is standard for T3 and most other styler manufacturers, which means efficient styling.
 I also found the slim, elegant plates and curved outer edge of the styler helped with creating waves – something I never really have the knack for, but this made it as easy as it’ll ever be.